baz2z/arApp/README.md

 Hosted via github pages at: https://baz2z.github.io/arApp/

 View Art in Augmented Reality on the Web.
-Patter-bigD is the marker which needs to be scanned so that the art work is displayed.
+Patter-capitalD is the marker which needs to be scanned so that the art work is displayed.